 This is something people usually discover by accident.
 Babies might get small bald patches at the back of the head.
 That’s mostly friction.
 They move their heads a lot in their sleep, and whatever fabric they’re lying on ends up rubbing against their hair.

 Silk is different.
 It doesn’t pull or snag.
 It lets the hair slip instead of catching it.
 And for babies with curls or very fine strands, it can make a visible difference quite quickly.
-A silk bassinet sheet, or sleep cap can help prevent that frizzy look or the awkward bald patch stage (although many babies still get it this just reduces the friction behind it).
+A silk bassinet sheet can help prevent that frizzy look or the awkward bald patch stage (although many babies still get it — this just reduces the friction behind it).

 A Cleaner Sleep Surface Without Much Effort